Before packing, check this list of items prohibited from entering a particular country or region.

 What boxes are unsuitable for shipping to Australia?

-When shipping to Australia, please don't use any container that's previously been in contact with organic substances such as fruit or bread.
+When shipping to Australia, please don't use any container that's previously been in contact with organic substances, such as fruit or bread, such as Hello Fresh boxes.
 These boxes won't pass their quarantine regulations and will result in delays and fines.

 Also, avoid packing your possessions into bin liners, laundry bags, used cardboard boxes and plastic storage crates, as these can crack and shatter when stacked for a long journey creating dangerous sharp edges.